WillDev12/SheetMerge/README.md

 # SheetMerge

-SheetMerge allows you to program multiple Google Sheets without the hassle of defining hundreds of things.
+SheetMerge allows you to program multiple Google Sheets at once minus the hassle of defining hundreds of things.

 # How to install